autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/map/index.md

   </figcaption>
 </figure>

+!!! note

+    The Autoware project is a large project.
+    Therefore, as we manage the Autoware project, we utilize specific arguments in the launch files.
+    ROS 2 offers an argument-overriding feature for these launch files.
+    Please refer to [the official ROS 2 launch documentation](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Using-ROS2-Launch-For-Large-Projects.html#parameter-overrides) for further information.
+    For instance,
+    if we define an argument at the top-level launch, it will override the value on lower-level launches.

 The map.launch.py launch file from the tier4_map_launch package directly includes the necessary node definitions for mapping.
 In the current design of Autoware, the `lanelet2_map_loader`, `lanelet2_map_visualization`, `pointcloud_map_loader`, and `vector_map_tf_generator` composable